The Essential Organic Lawn Care Guide

 Spread seed evenly over the entire lawn, and add some extra in bare patches.
 Cover seed with a thin layer of turf soil, a mix of compost and sand to ensure good drainage.

-For new lawns, seed 3x in the spring for instance: March, April, and May.
-To fill in the lawn, seed 2x in the spring.
+For new lawns, seed 3 times in the spring, for instance: March, April, and May.
+To fill in the lawn, seed 2 times in the spring.

 Mowing and Fertilizing